 - "Which means something might go down somewhere in some way in some point in time, SO LOOK SHARP!"

 - An additional bit of Fridge Horror: Seth MacFarlane was almost a victim of the attacks himself.
 He was scheduled to board American Airlines Flight 11 and was saved by both a hangover and incorrect info from his travel agent that caused him to be late to the airport.
 To which he makes several 9/11 jokes.
 There was even a joke about Osama bin Laden smuggling Weapons Of Mass Destruction on Family Guy around a year before 9/11 even happened!

 The full-scale conflicts

-role-playing boardgame has been published, doing a fairly serious job with describing the early stages of the post-9/11 war in Afghanistan.
+An Afghanistan D20 role-playing board game has been published, doing a fairly serious job with describing the early stages of the post-9/11 war in Afghanistan.
 Times have changed however, and today (this is written in Kabul in the autumn of 2008) the war looks quite different.

 "The Road to Guantanamo" is a 2006 docu-drama about the detention in Guantanamo of three British men picked up in Afghanistan in 2001.
 It won the Independent Spirit Award for Best Documentary Feature, and the Silver Bear for Best Director at 2006 Berlin Film Festival.
 Contains archive news footage from the period, and recounts the men's experiences from their travels into Afghanistan to their capture and imprisonment.

 And then there's the new Medal of Honor video game that has you as both a soldier and a Tier 1 Operator fighting in Afghanistan.
 It semi-accurately depicts the war, centering on a fictionalized version of Operation Anaconda, with, in true Medal of Honor fashion, everyone who isn't American (Or in this case, Afghan) conveniently excised.